Granite School District

-The Granite School District spreads across central Salt Lake County, Utah, serving West Valley City, Millcreek, Taylorsville, South Salt Lake, and Holladay; Kearns and Magna Townships; and parts of West Jordan, Murray and Cottonwood Heights.
+The Granite School District is a public school district spread across central Salt Lake County, Utah, serving West Valley City, Millcreek, Taylorsville, South Salt Lake, Holladay, Kearns, and Magna; and parts of West Jordan, Murray and Cottonwood Heights.
 About 67,000 students are enrolled in its programs ranging from kindergarten to twelfth grade.
 It operates 9 high schools, 15 junior high schools, 62 elementary schools, as well as several specialty schools.
 This makes Granite the third largest school district in the state of Utah behind Alpine School District in Utah County and Davis County School District.
 Other school districts in the area include the Salt Lake City School District and the Murray School District.